Introducing an Abusive Language Classification Framework for Telegram to Investigate the German Hater Community: Introduction

-Previously most research efforts on detecting hate speech especially in German texts focused on posts and comments from Twitter and Facebook \citep{ross2016hatespeech,bretschneider2017detecting,struss2019overview,wiegand2018overview,hasoc2019,hasoc2020,wich-covid-19,wich2021} but not on Telegram.
-We want to address this gap and build abusive language classification models for Telegram messages.
-Since there is no abusive language dataset available that contains labeled Telegram messages in German, our approach is to use existing abusive language datasets in German collected from other platforms and build a classification model for Telegram.
-This leads to the first research question for this paper:
+Previously, most research efforts on detecting hate speech, especially in German texts, focused on posts and comments from Twitter and Facebook \citep{ross2016hatespeech,bretschneider2017detecting,struss2019overview,wiegand2018overview,hasoc2019,hasoc2020,wich-covid-19,wich2021} but not on Telegram.
+We want to bridge this gap and build abusive language classification models for Telegram messages.
+Because there is no abusive language dataset available that contains labeled Telegram messages in German, our approach is to use existing abusive language datasets in German collected from other platforms and construct a classification model for Telegram.
+This leads to the first research question for this study:

-\begin{description} \item [RQ1] Can existing abusive language datasets from Twitter be used to build an abusive language classification model for Telegram messages? \end{description}
+\begin{description} \item [RQ1] Can existing abusive language datasets from other platforms be used to develop an abusive language classification model for Telegram messages? \end{description}

-Since the development of a hate speech classification model requires larger amounts of data, we collected such data from the platform over a longer period of time.
-By collecting this data, we were also able to formulate additional questions about the type of content and its spread on the social media platform.
-Since there is little research about these types of communication channels and their content, we were also interested in how this content has changed over a longer period of time, while deplatforming was taking place on other social media.
-Thus we formulate an additional research question in terms of the message contents:
+Because the development of an abusive language classification model requires significant amounts of data, we collected such data from the platform (Telegram) over a longer period.
+By collecting these data, we could also formulate additional questions about the type of content and its spread on the social media platform.
+Because there is little research on these types of communication channels and their content, we were also interested in how this content has changed over a longer period, while deplatforming was occurring on other social media.
+Thus, we formulate an additional research question in terms of message contents:

 \begin{description} \item [RQ2] How did the prevalence of abusive content evolve in the last years on Telegram? \end{description}